 Question: 16U vs 18U As a Junior?
 My daughter is starting her junior year, but she will still be eligible to play 16U travel ball next summer prior to her senior year of high school.
 She has an opportunity to play on an 18U team next year instead of 16U.
 She would be the number 1 pitcher on the 16U team and would probably be the number 3 pitcher on the 18U team.
 From a recruiting perspective, how can I help her make the decision between these two teams?
 I'm afraid that another summer of 16U will not give her the exposure that she could get at 18U.
 Her overall playing time would probably be the same on either team.
 Do you think that going 16U again would be a big disadvantage?

 Answer: 16U vs 18U As a Junior

-I get asked this question all the time, and with very few exceptions, my answer is an unqualified, "Play 18/U!!!!!!"
-The qualifications--e.g., reasons to play 16/U--would include: 1.
+I get asked this question all the time, and with very few exceptions, my answer is an unqualified, "Play 18/U!
+However, the reasons to play 16/U might include: 1.
 She's not strong enough to play on the only good 18/U teams in the area.
-2. There are emotional, financial or other significant personal reasons that make playing on the 18/U team difficult.
-3. The only good team in the area/region is a 16/U team, and it's one of the top 16/U teams in the entire state or part of the country.
+2. There are emotional, financial, or other reasons that make playing on the 18/U team difficult.
+3. The only good team in the area/region is a 16/U team, and it's one of the top 16/U teams in the entire state or region.
 4. There's no other choice.
 5. She's already scoped out the college situation and plans to play locally, not play in college, go to a JC, or go to a specific school whether or not she plays ball.

 FREQUENTLY ASKED QUESTIONS ABOUT RECRUITING www.fastpitchrecruiting.com